compoundjs/guides/advanced/multiple-application-integration.md

 		<%- javascriptIncludeTag('../'+publicPath+'javascripts/external/jquery.min')%>

 - In “route.js”, add **if(map.app.compound.subPublic['UNIQUE_NAME'] === "")** to “root” or "/" routes.
+- To limit the changes, it is highly recommended to split the layout in multiple files, taking the menu out of the layout page and instead include it with **<% include FILE %>**.
+This will simplify the integration by only modifing the parent's menu instead of every childs.

 **If using AngularJS (for other front-end module, do something similar):**